Jeff Bezos hired her on the spot just for her answer to these 2 questions

 The second question: What are your career goals?

 Hiatt was totally honest.
-He confessed that he had no idea how to be an assistant, but that he knew the importance of constantly being out of his comfort zone, that Amazon had proven to be a company full of ambitious and passionate people and wanted to be like them.
+He confessed that he had no idea how to be an assistant, but that he knew the importance of constantly being out of his comfort zone, that Amazon had proven to be a company full of passionate and ambitious people and wanted to be just like them.

 It was clear to Bezos that despite being very young, she was a candidate who would do anything to be successful and had the courage and motivation to run at her own pace and consistently level up.